 Everyday stains on your grout are pretty common if you don’t wipe them up immediately, but mold and mildew stains could cause more damage to your grout.
 This most often happens in bathrooms and shower stalls where your grout is subjected to a highly moist area repeatedly.
 Black, pink, red, or green tints to your grout could signal a mildew problem.
 Most often, and if you catch it early, you can remove it with an everyday tile and grout cleaner, but mildew can become lodged in the grout’s pores, in which case you may have to consult a professional about service.

 Seal Your Grout

-Not all grout comes sealed, and unsealed grout is much more likely to become stained, cracked or damaged because it’s not as well protected.
-Sealing your grout also makes it easier to clean and can extend the life of your grout, keeping moisture and dirt on the surface.
-Consider sealing your grout after you’ve had it replaced, cleaned or newly installed.
+Not all cement grout comes sealed and unsealed grout is much more likely to become stained, cracked, or damaged because it’s not as well protected.
+Sealing your grout also makes it easier to clean and can extend the life of your grout, keeping moisture and soil from penetrating into the grout.
+Consider sealing your grout after you’ve had it replaced, cleaned, or newly installed.
 You can also have your failing grout serviced with a three-part epoxy grout as an affordable option.